US, Egypt tackle myriad irritants in strategic talks | Politics

 - United States

-The United States and Egypt put a brave face on strains in their relationship on Monday amid domestic Egyptian developments and regional crises that are testing long-standing ties between the countries.
+The United States and Egypt have put a brave face on strains in their relationship amid domestic Egyptian developments and regional crises that are testing long-standing ties between the countries.

-With Egypt's human rights record posing a significant irritant that has resulted in the withholding of some U.S. military aid and flashpoint situations in Egyptian neighbors Ethiopia and Sudan, Secretary of State Antony Blinken and Egyptian Foreign Minister Sameh Shoukry opened two days of strategic talks in Washington.
+With Egypt's human rights record posing a significant irritant that has resulted in the withholding of some US military aid and flashpoint situations in Egyptian neighbours Ethiopia and Sudan, Secretary of State Antony Blinken and Egyptian Foreign Minister Sameh Shoukry opened two days of strategic talks in Washington on Monday.

-Egypt pointedly did not sign on to a joint statement with the U.S., Britain, Saudi Arabia and the United Arab Emirates calling on the Sudanese military to restore the civilian-led government, but Blinken said the U.S. and Egypt “have a shared interest in getting (Sudan's) democratic transition back on track.”
-“The military takeover that began on Oct.
-25, has been dangerously destabilizing,” he said.
-“A restoration of the civilian-led transitional government is the only path to facilitating the aspirations of the Sudanese people who have demonstrated remarkable bravery in repeatedly coming out in demand for democracy.”
-Egypt is suspected by some Sudanese opposition leaders as having given a greenlight for the Sudan's military leader, Gen. Abdel-Fattah Burhan, to oust Prime Minister Abdalla Hamdok.
+Egypt pointedly did not sign on to a joint statement with the US, Britain, Saudi Arabia and the United Arab Emirates calling on the Sudanese military to restore the civilian-led government, but Blinken said the US and Egypt ''have a shared interest in getting (Sudan's) democratic transition back on track.'' ''The military takeover that began on October 25, has been dangerously destabilising,'' he said. ''A restoration of the civilian-led transitional government is the only path to facilitating the aspirations of the Sudanese people who have demonstrated remarkable bravery in repeatedly coming out in demand for democracy.''
+Egypt is suspected by some Sudanese opposition leaders as having given a greenlight for Sudan's military leader, Gen. Abdel-Fattah Burhan, to oust Prime Minister Abdalla Hamdok.
 But Shoukry did not mention Sudan in his comments.

-“This is an evolutionary process unique to each country, one that reflects and takes into consideration its social specificities, developmental realities, religious background, and cultural characteristics,” he said.
-He added that the new strategy, along with al-Sissi's revocation of a long-standing nationwide state of emergency last month “are irrefutable evidence of our determination and resolve to continue to forge our path towards a modern democratic state and for the benefit of our citizens first and foremost.”
-(AP) AMS
+''This is an evolutionary process unique to each country, one that reflects and takes into consideration its social specificities, developmental realities, religious background, and cultural characteristics,'' he said.
+He added that the new strategy, along with al-Sissi's revocation of a long-standing nationwide state of emergency last month ''are irrefutable evidence of our determination and resolve to continue to forge our path towards a modern democratic state and for the benefit of our citizens first and foremost.''

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)